virtuosoft-dev/qemu-debian/install-debian-linux.md

 * Press arrow down 3 times to select the 'Pacific' timezone, then enter to continue.

 The installer will then continue loading additional components.
 It will eventually start up the disk partitioner.
-We've allow a generous filesystem of up to 2 terabytes.
+We've allowed a generous default filesystem of up to 2 terabytes.
 The initial allocated space will be less than 2 gigabytes and will only grow as needed.
 Please be sure to answer the following:

 * Select 'Guided - use entire disk'
 * Select 'Virtual disk 1 (vda) - 2.1 TB Virtio Block Device'